helmanofer/pydantic-prompter/README.md

     >> user: >
         Which of the following JSON entries fit best to the query. order by best fit descending
-        Base your answer ONLY on the given YML entries, if you are not sure, or there are no entries
+        Base your answer ONLY on the given JSON entries, if you are not sure, or there are no entries

     >> user: >